 Rhodes’ academic program offers its students a broad variety of programs.
 There are 18 departmental and 13 interdisciplinary majors leading to a B.A. or B.S. degree.
 Rhodes’ students benefit from a curriculum that is designed to develop their ability to think critically, communicate effectively, and to appreciate broadly.
 With one faculty member for every 10 students, it’s easy to get to know teachers.
 Classes at Rhodes are small, with the average size being 14.
 Many, particularly advanced, courses are even smaller, promoting intensive interaction between and among students and faculty.
 Rhodes also offers a variety of opportunities for students to study abroad, gaining valuable insight into other people and cultures.

-Founded in 1848, Rhodes College is a selective, private, residential, undergraduate college, located in Memphis, Tennessee.
-We aspire to graduate s...
+Founded in 1848, Rhodes College is a selective, private, coeducational, residential, undergraduate college.
+Rhodes College invites applications for...